PhoshMobi/phosh-tour/README.md

 ## Building

-fWe use the meson (and thereby Ninja) build system for phosh-tour.
+We use the meson (and thereby Ninja) build system for phosh-tour.
 The quickest way to get going is to do the following:

 ```sh